rsvim/ex.rsvim/README.md

 > **Which version should I use?**
 >
 > - For release version of Rsvim, use a **"x.y.?"** branch, for example use "v0.1.x" branch for Rsvim v0.1.2.
-> - For nightly or main branch of Rsvim, use "main" branch since it is always consistent with Rsvim project's main branch.
+> - For nightly or main branch of Rsvim, use "main" branch since it is consistent with Rsvim's main branch.

 ```bash
 # version branch